Bananenlimonade/stacking-crypto-kraken/README.md

 To: $recipient $result" | /usr/sbin/sendmail $recipient
 ```

-Make it executable with `chmod +x stackscrypto.sh` and go wild.
+Make it executable with `chmod +x stackcrypto.sh` and go wild.

 Here is an example for a daily cronjob at 6:15am ...